Homomorphisms of (n,m)-graphs with respect to generalised switch: Introduction

 \section{Introduction}

-A \textit{graph homomorphism}, that is, an edge-preserving vertex mapping of a graph $G$ to a graph $H$, also known as an $H$-coloring of $G$, was introduced as a generalization of coloring~\cite{hell2004graphs}.
+A \textit{graph homomorphism} is an edge-preserving vertex mapping of a graph $G$ to a graph $H$.
+It is also known as an \textit{$H$-coloring} of $G$ and the notion was introduced as a generalization of coloring~\cite{maurer1981complexity}.
 It allows us to unify certain important constraint satisfaction problems, especially related to scheduling and frequency assignments, which are otherwise expressed as various coloring and labeling problems on graphs~\cite{hell2004graphs}.
-Thus the notion of graph homomorphism manages to capture a wide range of important applications in an uniform setup.
+Thus, the notion of graph homomorphism manages to capture a wide range of important applications in an uniform setup.
 When viewed as an operation on the set of all graphs, it induces rich algebraic structures: a quasi order (and a partial order), a lattice, and a category~\cite{hell2004graphs}.

-The study of graph homomorphism can be characterized into three major branches: \begin{enumerate}[(i)] \item The study of various application motivated optimization problems are modeled using graph homomorphisms.
-These usually involve finding an $H$ having certain prescribed properties such that every member of a graph family $\mathcal{F}$ is $H$-colorable~\cite{hell1990complexity,sopena1997chromatic,zhu1996uniquely}.
+The study of graph homomorphisms can be classified into three major branches: \begin{enumerate}[(i)] \item The study of various application-motivated optimization problems are modeled using graph homomorphisms.
+These usually involve finding an $H$ having certain prescribed properties such that every member of a graph family $\mathcal{F}$ is $H$-colorable~\cite{gutin2006level,hell1990complexity,sopena1997chromatic,zhu1996uniquely}.

-\item The study of the algorithmic aspects of the $H$-coloring problem, including characterizing its dichotomy, and finding exact (polynomial), approximation or parameterized algorithms for the hard problems~\cite{brewster2017complexity,feder2003acyclic,foucaud2022graph}.
+\item The study of the algorithmic aspects of the $H$-coloring problem, including characterizing its dichotomy, and finding exact (polynomial) approximation or parameterized algorithms for the hard problems~\cite{brewster2017complexity,feder2003acyclic,foucaud2022graph}.